-Sketched on a napkin and carved into history, the championship Pete Dye Course at French Lick is renowned for its challenging as well as breathtaking hilltop vistas.
-Forty-mile panoramic views of the countryside, three man-made lakes and a variety of elevation changes have been shaped into five sets of tees for golfers of varying skill levels.
-Play it as short as 5,151 yards or at a robust 8,100 yards from the professional tees.
-Pete may be a Hall of Fame designer, but his wife Alice made sure the course is friendly for ladies as well.
+Sketched on a napkin and carved into history, the challenging 18-hole Pete Dye Course at French Lick has been rated #1 in Indiana 12 consecutive years in GolfWeek’s “Best You Can Play” rankings.
+Forty-mile panoramic views of the countryside, three man-made lakes and a variety of elevation changes have been shaped into five sets of tees for golfers of every skill level.
+Play it as short as 5,151 yards or a robust 8,100 yards from the professional tees.
+Pete may have been a Hall of Fame designer, but his wife Alice made sure the course is friendly for women who love the game, too.

-The course’s clubhouse is an early-1900's mansion built by Thomas Taggart, former owner of French Lick Springs Hotel.
-Impeccably restored, the mansion is available for lodging and small special events.
+The course’s clubhouse is an early-1900s mansion built by Tom Taggart, former French Lick Springs Hotel owner, as a gift to his son.
 The carriage house serves as a fully equipped pro shop.
 The rustic Pete Dye Pavilion can host large outings and events.